neondatabase/website/content/docs/extensions/hnsw.md

 ## Query the indexed data

-To query the `vectors` table for nearest neighbors, you can use a query similar to this:
+To query the `vectors` table for nearest neighbors, use a query similar to this:

 ```sql
 SELECT id FROM vectors ORDER BY vec <-> array[1.1, 2.2, 3.3] LIMIT 2;